hyriver/hysetter/README.md

 ## Quick start

-Once HySetter is installed, you can use the CLI to subset hydroclimate data via a configuration file.
+Once HySetter is installed, you can use its CLI or Python API to subset hydroclimate data via a configuration file.
 The configuration file is a YAML file that specifies the data source, the area of interest (AOI), and the output directory.
 You can find an example configuration file in the [config_demo.yml](https://github.com/hyriver/hysetter/blob/main/config_demo.yml).

 ![image](https://raw.githubusercontent.com/hyriver/hysetter/main/hs_help.svg)